boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/zendesk-sunshine.md

 Refresh Settings
 </td>
 <td>
-Period of time before next refresh call is triggered.
-This will automatically trigger a call for the API configured in the data source to keep the data up to date.
+The period of time before the next refresh call is triggered.
+This will automatically trigger a call to the API configured in the data source to keep the data up to date.
 </td>
 </tr>
 </table>

 ### Setting up the URL

-1. For instance, to get the specific job details, query the <i>/Show Job</i> endpoint.
+1. For example, to retrieve the specific job details, use the <i>/Show Job</i> endpoint.
-2. From the listed information get the id of the specific job.
+2. Obtain the id of the specific job from the listed information.

 Replace it in the URL to query a particular conversations: